Kochi ATM robbery: Another accused nabbed from Rajasthan

-Another member of the burglary gang that robbed five ATMs in Kerala's Kochi city earlier in the month was arrested from Mewat on Sunday.
+Another member of the burglary gang that robbed five ATMs in Kerala's Kochi city earlier in the month was arrested from Bharatpur on Sunday.

 Meanwhile, another accused, Pappi Sardar, is already in Delhi Police's custody in connection with a bikes burglary case.